Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

-To gain an intuitive understanding, we consider a polynomial function $M(X,l)$, i.e., $M(X,l)=\lambda^{-(m+1)}lX^m$, with $m$ being an integer $m\neq 1$, noting that the expressions derived in Sec. \ref{sec:derivation} are written by a sum of the polynomial functions.
-With this simplified form, we exactly solve the response generator, $\mathcal{L}(t,0)$.
+Notably, the expressions derived in Sec. \ref{sec:derivation} are written as a sum of polynomial functions.
+With this simplified form, we can exactly solve the response generator $\mathcal{L}(t,0)$.
 Expectedly, substituting the form of $M$ and integrating \eqref{eq:EOMdet} lead to the expression of the zero-noise solution, as follows:

 where $c$ is the constant of the integral given by $c=X(0)^{(1-m)}-(1-m)Kl^2(0)/2$.
 Thereafter, using this expression to integrate Eq. \eqref{eq:ler2}, we obtain the response generator in the following form: